jamesmadrazo/RabbitSimulator/SprintRecords.md

 * We also tested the program to see where the limit is, and we got to about 32 months before the program runs out of memory space

+## Wednesday Afternoon - Scrum Master: Thanu

+##  Sprint (14:00 - 15:15)

+Goals:

+* Further refactor the breeding method.

+* Fix the phase-2 task - 50/50 rabbit breeding chance.

+Sprint:

+* Refactor the breeding method, should be completed.
+(Jack, Emese, Conor, and Tyler).

+* Phase-2 second task (50% chance of breeding) should be successfully fixed and completed.
+(Thanu and James).

+Review:

+* Whole team was happy with how the sprint went.
+Also was able to get the '50% chance of breeding' completed.
+The refactoring the breeding method was completed.

+## Sprint (15:30 - 16:45)

+Goals:

+* Refactor other methods and classes.

+* Implement user input within the program.

+Sprint:

+* Refactor other methods and classes in order to make the program more efficent.
+(Jack, Emese, Conor, and Tyler).

+* User input should be completed.
+This is where the user should be able to provide an input to specify how many months the program should run for.
+(Thanu and James).

+Review:

+* Team happy with final result of sprint.
+Managed to complete the user input.
+Also the refactoring was completed too, which resulted in making the program more effiecent.
+(So from taking 24 minutes for 24 months, to about 1 minute for 24 months).

 ## Thursday Morning - Scrum Master: Tyler
 ## Sprint 1 - (11am - 12.30pm)